Holiday Gift Guide: The Best Cookbooks of 2016

-You can’t go wrong with a gift of one of the best cookbooks of 2016.
+You can't go wrong with one of our favorite cookbooks of 2016.

 Food 52 Genius Recipes by Kristen Miglore: A compilation of recipes deemed by the editors of Food52 to be game-changing in one way or another.
 The title promises a lot, and many of the recipes really deliver.
 Includes standards like Marcella Hazan’s tomato sauce and Jim Lahey’s no-knead bread, along with many others you likely haven’t heard of.